yakkomajuri/certfy-me/README.md

 2. **Multi-signature registration**: Create a record of multiple parties attesting to the registration of a file/document.
 3. **Friends**: Add friends to create multi-sig registrations by using human-readable usernames rather than Ethereum addresses.
 4. **Templates**: Users can create documents using Certfy's own templates or upload their own for simple creation later.
-5. **IPFS Document Storage**: A user can choose to have a document encrypted and stored on IPFS.
 6. **Certfy Token**: An ERC-777 token that cannot be purchased via crowdsale.
 The token is given to those who use use Certfy and entitles them to a portion of the transaction fees of the platform.
 7. **Upgradability**: Certfy uses a proxy implementation to ensure persistency of important storage while allowing for upgrades to the platform.
 8. **Ethereum login**: Instead of having to always input username and password, users can login directly using their Ethereum address.
 The address is pulled from MetaMask automatically if the extension is unlocked.